jakobilab/saruman/README.md

 # SARUMAN

+## Note: this repository serves archival purposes

+SARUMAN was developed in 2009 with CUDA version 4.
+The source code is now on GitHub, however, while I was able to compile it with recent CUDA versions (>=10), I cannot give any guaranty that the software a) works or b) produces still correct results.

+### Introduction

 Using GPU programming for short read mapping

 Since the introduction of next generation sequencing technologies like Solexa, 454, and SOLiD the amount of generated data rises with each new technology upgrade.
 As the application scenarios especially of the short read techniques include the re-sequencing of known genomes or sequencing of closely related strains, new software tools are needed for the fast mapping of sequencing reads against a reference genome.